Ashtonoyan/playerAPI/README.md

 A simple REST API for managing football players, built with Node.js, Express, and PostgreSQL.
 The project includes automated API tests written with Playwright.

-🔧 Project Structure and Workflow:
+⚙️ Project Workflow

-This project follows a clear and structured workflow:
+This project follows a structured testing workflow:

-Create the PostgreSQL Database:
+Create the PostgreSQL database

-A players table is created with fields such as id, name, team, position, and goals.
+Define the players table and set up your database locally.

-Build the API with Express and PostgreSQL:
+Build the API with Express

-A simple RESTful API is implemented in Node.js using Express.
-It supports full CRUD operations:
+Implement endpoints for:

 POST /players – Create a new player

-GET /players/:id – Read a player by ID
+GET /players/:id – Read player info

 PUT /players/:id – Update a player

-DELETE /players/:id – Delete a player
+DELETE /players/:id – Remove a player

-Send API Requests in Automated Tests:
+Send API requests using Playwright

-API requests are sent using Playwright’s request context to test each endpoint.
+Use Playwright’s built-in request context to test the endpoints.

-Verify Results with SQL Queries:
+Validate API behavior via SQL

-After each API request, an SQL query is executed directly on the database to verify that the data was correctly inserted, retrieved, updated, or deleted.
+After each API call in the test, a SQL query is executed directly to verify changes in the database.
+For example, after creating a player via POST, a SELECT query checks if the record was created correctly.

 Technologies Used: